De Aar Logistics Hub

 The De Aar Logistics Hub serves as the first step for the long-term solution sought by the Northern Cape Department of Transport, Safety and Liaison (NCDTSL) to optimise the freight strategy and logistic functions of the province.

-The Northern Cape has many commodities that can be traded and transported via the De Aar Logistics Hub, which could serve as a catalyst for local and regional economic development (see table above).
+The Northern Cape has many commodities that can be traded and transported via the De Aar Logistics Hub, which could serve as a catalyst for local and regional economic development (see table below).

 Project financed by:

 Public-Private Partnership (PPP), Equity partners/investors.
 The proposed funding structure entails a cash equity injection of 15% and the balance being funded through senior and sub-ordinated loans.